-Just giving the specific wording of that in the structure of accountability, the current absence of a minister and the absence of an assembly in Northern Ireland, as the Chair of a Trust Board faced with - I know you will explain the significant and competing demands on the service provision in all the trusts, but in your expertise in the Southern - what impact, if any, does it have on your day to day operations, your ability to make decisions, that there is in fact no minister in place?

-It has an impact on some of the changes that are needed Α. If I can come back to that in a second, if to be made. you don't mind, but on a day to day, in terms of 12:01 running the business of delivering health and social care, it doesn't make any difference.
-But if we are to change, and I am coming back to the beginning piece, if we are to effect the changes that are needed in light of Bengoa 2016, so here we are eight years later into a 12:01 10 year plan that didn't get started.
-So there is significant changes that need ministerial approval for.
-The absence of those and the absence of that change and reconfiguration and what health and social care in Northern Ireland needs to look like and needs to 12.02 operate like in the future, that is a huge gap and a void.
+1 rests with the Minister."
+2 3 Just giving the specific wording of that in the 4 structure of accountability, the current absence of a 5 minister and the absence of an assembly in Northern 12:00 6 Ireland, as the Chair of a Trust Board faced with - 7 I know you will explain the significant and competing 8 demands on the service provision in all the trusts, but 9 in your expertise in the Southern - what impact, if 10 any, does it have on your day to day operations, your 12:01 11 ability to make decisions, that there is in fact no 12 minister in place?
+13 Α. It has an impact on some of the changes that are needed 14 to be made.
+If I can come back to that in a second, if 15 you don't mind, but on a day to day, in terms of 12:01 16 running the business of delivering health and social 17 care, it doesn't make any difference.
+But if we are to 18 change, and I am coming back to the beginning piece, if 19 we are to effect the changes that are needed in light 20 of Bengoa 2016, so here we are eight years later into a 12:01 21 10 year plan that didn't get started.
+So there is 22 significant changes that need ministerial approval for.
+23 The absence of those and the absence of that change and 24 reconfiguration and what health and social care in 25 Northern Ireland needs to look like and needs to 12:02 26 operate like in the future, that is a huge gap and a 27 void.
+28